vvorld/getid-web-sdk/README.md

 --getid-border-radius
 --getid-input-border-radius
 ```

-to customize style specify this variables for element with next id: getid-main, getid-popup__main
+Use these element ids (getid-main, getid-popup__main) to customize style using variables

 html example:
 ```html